dngphuu/absinthe-todo/README.md

 - UI inspired by [jrgarciadev/nextjs-todo-list](https://github.com/jrgarciadev/nextjs-todo-list)
 - Special thanks to GDGoC PTIT mentors 💖
 - About 80-90% of the project's code is written by AI.
 Through trial and error, with many many prompting tries, me and him completed this project😓
+- More than being passed probation, I prefer making a useful, easy-to-use and convenient for user.
+Therefore, I have to use AI in order to complete this project.
+Pardon me!!